Learning Hub

 1. Bring your anxiety to God, not to your child.

-When you need your child to act a certain way, reflect why.
+When you need your child to act a certain way, reflect on why.
 One dad was harsh about his son’s disastrous bedroom.
-He equated his son’s messy room, complete with drawers hanging out as a sign that he had failed as a dad.
+He equated his son’s messy room, complete with drawers hanging out, as a sign that he had failed as a dad.
 His plaguing thought was, “If Jason can’t even push in a drawer, how will he ever be able to hold a decent job?”

 Are you giving your kids control over your sense of value and even your identity as a mom or dad?
 Change starts with honest introspection:

-• When my child has a good day and gets a decent grade do I feel more confident about my parenting?
+• When my child has a good day and gets a decent grade, do I feel more confident about my parenting?

-• When my child barely rolls out of bed, forgets his backpack, and flunks a test do I lose it??
+• When my child barely rolls out of bed, forgets his backpack, and flunks a test, do I lose it?

 This power over your mood is way too much responsibility for kids to handle.

-Consider: “How can I be okay even if my teen continues to struggle?”
-A helpful phrase to remember: My child is not my report card.
-Jesus is my report card.
+Consider: “How can I be okay even if my child continues to struggle?”
+A helpful phrase to remember: “My child is not my report card.
+Jesus is my report card.”

-And by the way, Jesus loves both of you – I Peter 5:7 says, “Cast all your cares on him, for he cares for you…” and for your child!
+And by the way, Jesus loves both of you!
+I Peter 5:7 says, “Cast all your cares on him, for he cares for you…” and for your child!

 2. Focus on the truth about your child.